Capturing or rendering audio, video, and images (XAML)

 This topic shows you how to capture a variable photo sequence, which allows you to capture multiple frames of images in rapid succession and configure each frame to use different focus, ISO, exposure, and exposure compensation settings.

-- Roadmap for Windows Store apps using C# and Visual Basic
+- Roadmap for Windows Runtime apps using C# and Visual Basic

 - Designing UX for apps